vicevirus/vicevirus/README.md

 - ❓ Ask me anything about computer network, hardware, cybersecurity and programming in general.

-- ⚡ Fun fact: I began to love computer technologies at a young age.
+- ⚡ Fun fact: I began to love exploring about computers at a young age.
 When I was eight years old, I ran a private game server with a website.
 (Context: Habbo Retro RageZone SWF CFM)